tarekgh/opentelemetry-dotnet/example3/readme.md

 ## Should we pre-define dimension names when instruments are first created?

+[VL] Proposed answer: No need to pre-define just dimension names.
+Take list of key/value pairs whenever its needed.
+"Bound" key/value pairs can still be supported but no need to make columnar-wise the keys from the values.

+[Noah] Proposed answer:  No we probably don't need to require this this as long as:
+- We believe performance critical code paths will reuse the same keys in the same order for any particular counter
+- We are allowed to define that specifying the same label name more than once in the label sequence doesn't guarantee which label value will be used.
+  I think the spec currently says last value always wins but I'm really hoping we don't need to waste time scanning for duplicates to support that.

+The current prototype is showing times of ~22ns, ~31ns, ~41ns, ~59ns
+for counter increment operations with 0/1/2/3 labels respectively after applying some optimizations.
+Forcing users to pre-define label names might buy us an additional ~5-10ns/op but that perf gain doesn't seem worth it.

 Is is generally assumed that pre-defining dimension names may lead to better performance at different stages.
 If so, we can make a list below.